seanohue/lobus/README.md

       scenario,
       secondScenario
     ],
-    socket                 // socket to emit input-events to say                   // function to broadcast to socket or player })
+    socket,                // socket to emit input-events to say                   // function to broadcast to socket or player })
   .then(() => socket.emit('done'));